Dekalb County, GA – Lanes Shut Down After Crash Involving Police Officer

 Even if there was only one car involved in the accident, it could still end up being extremely hazardous or even fatal despite the fact that there was only one car involved.

 Single-vehicle accidents present a number of legal issues.
 Even when only one vehicle is involved in an accident, it is not always easy to determine who was at fault.

 Just because there was only one vehicle involved in the crash does not mean the driver of that vehicle is always solely to blame.
 For instance:

-- Another Driver-Even though there was no other vehicle involved in your accident, it is still possible that another driver could be to blame.
-If another driver is reckless and they force another vehicle off the road, they could be held accountable for the accident that happened.
+- Another Driver- Even though there was no other vehicle involved in your accident, it is still possible that another driver could be to blame.
+If a driver is reckless and they force another vehicle off the road, they could be held accountable for the accident.

-- Mechanical Error-Driving a vehicle that contains components that are not operating as they should creates the potential for putting the driver and others in harm’s way.
-If your vehicle is experiencing issues with the brakes, steering column, tires, wipers, or airbags, you run the risk of being placed in a dangerous situation that could result in an accident.
+- Mechanical Error- Driving a vehicle that contains components that are not operating as they should, creates the potential for putting the driver and others in harm’s way.
+If your vehicle is experiencing issues with the brakes, steering column, tires, wipers, or airbags, you run the risk of a possible accident.
 When vehicles do not function as they were intended to, both the people driving them and other drivers are at risk of suffering serious injuries.

 These are just some of the situations that can make it so that the driver of a single vehicle is not necessarily to blame for an accident that only involves their vehicle, as in the case of the examples given above.